Welcome

 Welcome to this house of prayer and service for all people.
 We invite you to worship on campus & online.
-As we are formed in the love and mercy of Christ, we seek to be an intentional commuity of faith and action.
+As we are formed in the love and mercy of Christ, we seek to be an intentional community of faith and service.
 We invite you be transformed by the love, justice, and joy of Jesus!

 On Sunday mornings we worship at 10:00 AM, with hospitality time following the liturgy onsite.
 We livestream on YouTube.